ENCCS/openmp-gpu/content/introduction.rst

 Parallel regions and data sharing
 ---------------------------------

-The compiler directives are sued for various purposes: for thread creation, workload distribution (work sharing), data-environment management, serializing sections of code or for synchronization of work among the threads.
+The compiler directives are used for various purposes: for thread creation, workload distribution (work sharing), data-environment management, serializing sections of code or for synchronization of work among the threads.

 Parallel construct
 ++++++++++++++++++